Domestic travelcan be carried out, even those that are not considered necessary.

 Read the full Infection control guidelines for public transport (bus, train, tram, etc) (in Norwegian).

 A separate guideline for infection control in aviation connected to the COVID-19 outbreak (in Norwegian) has been prepared.

 Persons with an acute respiratory tract infection should stay at home, even when the symptoms are only mild.
 Persons who are in quarantine or isolation should not be at the airport or travel by air.
 This applies both to passengers and employees.

 Overview of confirmed coronavirus cases in public transport

 The Norwegian Institute of Public Health is maintaining a list of cases where coronavirus transmission has been confirmed on flights, ships, trains or buses (in Norwegian).

-If you are traveling to Svalbard you need to undergo testing during the last 24 hours prior to your departure from mainland Norway.
+If you are traveling to Svalbard you need to undergo testing for the coronavirus during the last 24 hours prior to your departure from mainland Norway.
 As an example, if your flight leaves Oslo with a connecting flight in Tromsø, you should be tested for the coronavirus no more than 24 hours prior to your departure from Tromsø.
-Valid test methods are the standard PCR-based analysis or the rapid antigen-based test.
+Valid test methods are the standard PCR-based test or the rapid antigen-based test.

 The test is free of charge for residents of Svalbard.
 To get a free test, you must present documentation that you are registered in the population register for Svalbard.

 Anyone arriving in Norway from a red area/country need to complete their full quarantine period in mainland Norway prior to travelling on to Svalbard.
 This applies to all who want to travel to Svalbard, including residents.